-- Review previous criminal cases in the hotel or surrounding neighborhood
+- Remain aware of previous criminal cases in the hotel and the surrounding neighborhood

-- Install security cameras, parking lot lights, gates, security guards, and other systems to prevent crime
+- Hire sufficient security guards and install security cameras, parking lot lights, locked gates, and other measures to prevent crime

 - Ensure the security and performance of all doors, windows, and locks on the premises

-- Take steps to prevent or put an end to the frequency of prostitution in the hotel
+- Take steps to prevent or eliminate the frequency of prostitution in the hotel

-- Check visitors who enter the property for proper keycards or identification to ensure they are not trespassing
+- Check visitors who enter the premises for proper key cards or identification to ensure they are not trespassing

-A hotel must do what a reasonable hotel would to protect guests in similar circumstances.
-A hotel could be guilty of negligent security if it failed to prevent or address risks of sexual assault, as was its duty under Illinois premises liability law.
+A hotel operator or owner could be liable for negligent security if it fails to prevent or address risks of sexual abuse.
 Evidence of negligent security could be enough to grant an injured hotel guest compensation for damages.

 Hotel Sexual Assault Prevention for Employees

-- Training employees to raise awareness about sexual violence in the workplace
+- Training staff members about sexual violence in the workplace

-- Implementing rules to prevent a maid or other worker from being alone in the same room as a guest
+- Implementing rules to prevent a maid or other worker from being alone in the same hotel room with a guest

 - Installing panic buttons for maid service staff in guest rooms

-- Teaching employees how to recognize the signs of sexual violence, harassment, assault, or rape
+- Training employees how to recognize the signs of hotel rape, sexual violence, harassment, and assault

-- Encouraging employees to come forward with cases of sexual assault, without fear of retaliation
+- Hotel management encouraging employees to report cases of sexual misconduct without fear of retaliation

-Filing a Lawsuit for Hotel Sexual Assault in Illinois
+Filing a Lawsuit for Hotel Sexual Harassment and Assault